vesoft-inc/nebula-kafka-connector/ngctl/README.md

 # Nebula Graph ngctl

-This directory contains ngctl, a tool to connect the metad service of a metad to mange a superclsuter or srvgrps, or hosts to install and run NebulaGraph services.
+This directory contains ngctl, a tool to connect the metad service of a metad to mange a superclsuter or svcgrps, or hosts to install and run NebulaGraph services.

 ## Prerequisites